This is the page where we answer the most frequently asked questions.

 Mediation traditionally happens face to face in a neutral venue.
 However, we are seeing more and more cases successfully mediated using video conferencing such as Zoom or MS Teams.
 Our mediators will work with you to decide which is the best method for mediating in your specific circumstances.
 We have mediators based all over the UK and of course, with the continuous development of videoconferencing technology, we can mediate anywhere in the world.

-For London based disputes, we recommend the possess built mediation facilitates at The TCM Academy in Islington.
+For London based disputes, we recommend the purpose built mediation facilities at The TCM Academy in Islington.

 WHO ATTENDS THE MEDIATION?